-Eligible Voters have the right to vote for only one candidate for a single office in a single election in a secure manner.
+Eligible Voters have the right to vote for only one candidate for a single office in a single election in a secure manner in Government elections.
 Eligible Voters must comply with regulations required of all other Eligible Voters to ensure that these conditions are met.